nodejs-loaders/nodejs-loaders/.github/ISSUE_TEMPLATE/bug--report.md

 ---
-name: "Bug \U0001F41E  Report"
+name: "\U0001F41E Bug Report"
-about: Bug repport for a loader
+about: Report a bug in a loader
 title: "[BUG]"
 labels: bug
 assignees: ''